 Council Tax and Coronavirus

-If you are affected by Coronavirus and have difficulty in paying becuase your income has reduced or you are waiting for support because you are self-employed then please contact us.
+If you are affected by Coronavirus and have difficulty in paying because your income has reduced please contact us.

 Universal Credit – If you find yourself with reduced income due to loss or changes in your employment you may be entitled to claim Universal Credit.
 Information on how to claim Universal Credit is available on the www.gov.uk website or call 0800 328 5644.